If you want to know how to write a blog post that readers will find and read, make a plan.

 It involves wearing two writing hats.
 First, you obviously need to write in a style that is easy to read, yet highly informative to keep a reader interested.

 Second, you need to be able to write for SEO.
 (Search Engine Optimization)

-If you can achieve a balance between the two, you will be writing good content for both man and machine.
+If you can achieve a balance between the two, you will be writing high-quality content for both man and machine.

 Writing a good article always starts with sound research.

 If you decide or need to write something about shoes, you might research the latest fashion trends or sales data to help with the topic of the article.

 You could take a more focused angle and write about children’s shoes, and how expensive it is to keep buying new shoes for growing feet.